Rajesh-Siraskar/Reinforcement-Learning-for-Control-of-Valves/README.md

 # Reinforcement-Learning-for-Control-of-Valves
 This project uses DDPG for "optimal" control of non-linear valves.
-Uses MATLAB and Simulink
+Uses MATLAB and Simulink.

 Paper: https://arxiv.org/abs/2012.14668

 The paper introduces the use of MATLAB's Reinforcement Learning ToolBox to create "optimal" controllers for non-linear plants such as valves.
 "Graded Learning" is a simple "coaching" method, that allows one to train an agent much more efficiently.
+The paper highligths the learnings during the research and links the observations to previously published literature around challenges often experienced when using DDPG and reinforcement learning for optimal control.
+While the code and paper use Valve as a 'plant', the methods and code is easily adaptable to any industrial plant.

-Graded Learning is the simplest (and application/practise oriented) form of Curriculum Learning.
+Note that - Graded Learning is the simplest (and application/practise oriented) form of Curriculum Learning.

 TRAINING FILES:
 ---------------